onestardao/WFGY/TensionUniverse/BlackHole/Q007_twin_prime_conjecture.md

 ## 2. Position in the BlackHole graph

 This block records how Q007 sits inside the BlackHole graph among Q001–Q125.
-Each edge has a one-line reason that points to a concrete component or tension type.
+Each edge gives a one line reason pointing to a concrete component or tension type.

 ### 2.1 Upstream problems